vividos/RemotePhotoTool/LuaScripting.md

 Resets the event to be non-signaled.
 This is used to prepare an event object to be reused again.
 This makes the event a manual-reset event.

-#### boolean Event:wait([waitTimeInMilliseconds]) ####
+#### boolean Event:wait([waitTimeInSeconds]) ####

 Waits for the event to be signaled from another thread.
 The parameter passed to this function is optional, and can be omitted.
-It specifies the number of milliseconds to wait for the event.
+It specifies the number of seconds to wait for the event.
 When omitted, it is waiting indefinitely.

-The function returns after the waiting time has elapsed, and the event yet.
-It returns false in this case.
+If the event wasn't signalled yet, the function returns after the waiting time has elapsed; it returns false in this case.
 If the event was signaled during waiting, it returns before the waiting time has elapsed, and it returns true.

 ### Instance table ###